jckantor/cbe30338-book/_sources/Schedule.md

 ## Planned

 Planned activities are subject to change.
+Assignment deadlines will be added as they are assigned.

 | Day | Activity | Materials |
 |:-- |:-- |:-- |